Easy-to-make gluten-free cheesy potatoes are the ultimate comfort food side dish that's perfect for holiday tables or any night of the week!

 Here are the ingredients you'll need to make this cheesy potato casserole.

 - Milk - I prefer the flavor using whole milk.
 However, you can use what you have on hand.
-If you want it even creamier, you can also use half and half.
+If you want it even creamier, you can use half and half.

 - Frozen Potatoes - I find the texture the best when I use frozen diced potatoes, but you can also use frozen shredded hashbrowns.
 Just make sure you buy gluten-free ones.
 Brands like Ore-Ida and Simply Potatoes frozen potatoes are labeled gluten-free.